'Understated versatility and charisma of the unconventional, memorable kind' are the words that come to my mind when I think about Richard Widmark.

 Tommy Udo in Kiss of Death, 1947.

 Despite his typecasting and underrated stardom, Widmark's subtle versatility as a character actor never wavered.
-With conviction, he could play giggling maniacs (Kiss of Death), obnoxious racists (No Way Out), Indiana Jones-like adventurers (Run for the Sun) or reluctant anti-heroes and unconventional love interests (Don't Bother to Knock, Pickup on South Street), but at the same time also display characters in conflict; of integrity and great vulnerability, and even then not always play by the ultra-macho-superhuman-hero-playbook (Warlock, Cheyenne Autumn).
+With conviction, he could play giggling maniacs (Kiss of Death), obnoxious racists (No Way Out), Indiana Jones-like adventurers (Run for the Sun) or reluctant anti-heroes and unconventional love interests (Don't Bother to Knock, Pickup on South Street), but at the same time also display characters in conflict; of authority, integrity and great vulnerability (The Cobweb), and even then not always play by the ultra-macho-superhuman-hero-playbook (Warlock, Cheyenne Autumn).

 |Widmark playing smart-mouthed pickpocket in|